aurelienmay/VSFly_May_Favre/README.md

 ## Usage

+You can open the two solution on two Visual Studio windows.
+You have an already created database at your disposal, **however the paths do not match (connection string).**
-You can launch the WEPApi first (EFCoreApp2020.sln) and then the Client (webapiclient2.sln).
+To test it, launch the WEPApi first (EFCoreApp2020.sln) and then the Client (webapiclient2.sln).
+Then it's up to you to travel ;)

-## Datas available for test
+## Datas available for test (data from the db in the "DATABASE" folder)
 ### Table Passenger

 | UID  | Username |